Guys may be hesitant to discuss this in public, but erectile dysfunction is an important topic that affects

 Causes of ED and Related Issues

 There are other common causes of ED that need to be considered.
 Different types of surgeries, such as prostate, back, or pelvic surgery, can lead to ED.
-There are many common medications that can contribute to difficulties as well.
+Many common medications can contribute to difficulties as well.
 Blood pressure medications, sleep aids, and antidepressants are some of the most frequently implicated, but there are many others.
-You should NOT adjust your own medications without speaking with a physician.
+You should NOT adjust your medications without speaking with a physician.
 Smoking, obesity, heavy use of alcohol, use of marijuana, or other illicit drugs are also common causes.
 Try not to overindulge too much in these things…

 What’s the best way to try to prevent ED?

 Maintain a healthy lifestyle.
 Eat a good diet.
 Stay active.
 Don’t smoke.
 Drink in moderation.
 Be proactive about treatment for high blood pressure, diabetes, and heart/vascular disease.
 See your physician regularly.